 The global corruption barometer is a public opinion survey where citizens around the world are surveyed about their experiences and attitudes.

 Chapter involvement is important.
-Because of TI’s reach, we are one of few NGOs with the capacity to conduct this intensive of a data collection process.
+Because of TI’s reach, we are one of few NGOs with the capacity to conduct this intensive data collection process.

 Recently the survey has moved from Global approach to more regional approach with the questions tuned to be more relevant to the region involved.